The Voice (American TV series) season 6: Week 4: Semifinals (May 12 & 13)

 The Top 5 performed on Monday, May 12, 2014, with results following Tuesday, May 13, 2014.
 This week, each contestant sang two songs; one chosen by their coach, and another selected in tribute to their supporters.
 The top three season five finalists, (Tessanne Chin, Jacquie Lee, and Will Champlin) debuted their newest singles during the results show.

 This week's iTunes bonus multipliers was awarded to Jake Worthington (#3), Kaufman (#4), and Kristen Merlin (#6).

 With the elimination of Merlin, Shakira no longer has any contestants remaining on her team.

 Week 5: Finale (May 19 & 20)

 The Final Three performed on Monday, May 19, 2014, with the season finale on Tuesday, May 20, 2014.
 Performances in this round consist of a "fans choice" reprise performance of a song from earlier in the season, a duet with the respective coach, and a solo song.
 This was the latest season to feature a final three competing in the finale.

 While Grimmie (#3 and #8) and Worthington (#6, #7 and #9) had singles peaked into the top 10 at the close of the voting window, however, a technical glitch in the iTunes system caused all of the iTunes votes cast being invalidated, but net results were neither affected by it.

+With the victory of Josh Kaufman, this is the first time in The Voice history where a stolen artist won an entire season.
+His victory also marks the only win of Usher as a coach.